Last updated on October 10, 2025 4:39 am

 Manual hand drills are especially useful for working with resin and polymer clay, which can be damaged pretty easily by a powerful cordless drill.

-You could also look into a pin vise type of drill, which is useful for drilling holes that measure less than 1 mm. in diameter.
+Look into a pin vise type of drill, which is useful for drilling holes that measure less than 1 mm. in diameter.

 Light to heavy drilling goes well with a cordless drill.